SoftwareAG/c8y-docs/src/documents/guides/users-guide/device-management.html.md

 Cumulocity distinguishes between top-level groups and subgroups.

-Top-level groups are shown in the Group menu in the navigator at top-level.
+Top-level groups are shown in the "Group" menu in the navigator at top-level.
 Subgroups are used to further subdivide top-level groups.

 ### How to create a new group

 To create a new group follow these steps:

-1. Click the Add button at the top-right, then select **Add new group** from the menu.
+1. Click the **Add** button at right of the top bar, then select **Add new group** from the menu.
 2. In the window that comes up enter a unique group name to identify your group.
 3. In the "Device Search" field enter the search criteria for the devices you might want to add to your group (e.g. "ublox").
 A list of devices that match your search criteria will be displayed.
 4. Checkmark the devices you want to add from the list.
 5. Click **Create group with X device(s)** to finally create your new group.

-**Note:** A group can be created with "0" devices in it.
+>**Info:** A group can be created with "0" devices in it.

 <img src="/guides/users-guide/addtopgroup.png" alt="Device Management" style="max-width: 100%">